ideacrew/hra_calculator/introduction.md

 # **Open Source Approach**

 The objective of this project is to deliver software which will be published to Github.
-The open source code base for the HRA Affordability Tool will be available for any hosting agency or individual to download a copy and utilize how they see fit.
+The open source code base for the HRA  Tool will be available for any hosting agency or individual to download a copy and utilize how they see fit.
 The first release of tool will be provide a fully functional external user facing anonymous experience available to any hosting agency designed to be a stand alone feature or integrated into a software suite as needed.